nationalarchives/front-end-development-guide/development-guide.md

 You can read the detail of this requirement in the [guidance for Point 2](https://www.gov.uk/guidance/make-things-accessible)

+### Moving towards a component mindset

+On 12 September 2018, front end developers at The National Archives met to discuss ways we might be able to work more effectively across the broad range of applications we support.
+Primary concerns were:

+* Ensuring consistency of changes across multiple teams, applications and platforms
+* Establishing a 'single source of truth' for functionality, design, shared content and implementation across services
+* Avoiding duplication of effort when implementing a change

+Having considered some options we have opted to start implementing new functionality that is shared across multiple services as components that will reside on - and be referenced directly from - our CDN.
+Where these are JavaScript components, develops must ensure that:

+* users' basic user needs are still met if the component is unavailable for any reason (See 'A progressive enhancement approach' section)
+* the relevant product owner is aware of any implementation choices and how these relate to GDS guidance

 ### Services for Government users

 Most of us will have experienced the frustration resulting from using software that offers poor accessibilty or usability.
 Despite this there can be a tendency for development teams across the industry to pay less attention to accessibility and usability when developing tools for 'internal' use.
 GDS have provided clear [guidance for building or buying services for government](https://www.gov.uk/service-manual/design/services-for-government-users):